pdqcom/PowerShell-Scanners/PowerShell Scanners/Important Events/README.md

 # Description

-Returns the desired list of events from the eventlog
+Returns the desired list of events from the event log

-# Requirements

 # Parameters